Whats the difference between a fixed rate and a discounted variable rate mortgage?

 When you’ve chosen the product you want and submitted your instructions, we’ll send you a formal Offer that will set out your specific mortgage arrangements, including details of your new monthly payment and the impact of any fees payable (whether paid up-front or added to the loan).
-The earliest date that we’ll send your Offer is the 1st of the month in which your current interest rate ends.

 Once you’ve received your Offer, you’ll then have time to consider the full document and check the details.
 If you decide to go ahead and if you’re comfortable that your chosen mortgage product is suitable for you, you’ll then need to sign and return your Offer to us within 7 days.
 As long as you return your signed documents in time, we’ll honour the product you’ve chosen, even if it’s been withdrawn from general sale.